DLXPlugins/wp-plugin-info-card/readme.txt

 [CHECK OUT THE DEMO](http://b-website.com/wp-plugin-info-card-for-wordpress "Try It!")

 **Please ask for help or report bugs if anything goes wrong.
-It is the best way to make the community benefit !**
+It is the best way to make the community benefit!**

 = Shortcode parameters =